Bungo-Kiyokawa Station: Layout

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) had opened the Inukai Light Rail Line (犬飼軽便線) (later Inukai Line) from Ōita to Nakahanda on 1 April 1914.
 The track was extended westwards in phases, with Ogata opening as the new western terminus on 23 November 1922.
 On the same day, this station was opened as an intermediate station on the track with the name Makiguchi (牧口), after the village the station was located in.
 By 1928, the track had been extended further west and had linked up with the Miyagi Line (宮地線) reaching eastwards from Kumamoto.
 On 2 December 1928, the entire track from Kumamoto through Makiguchi to Ōita was designated as the Hōhi Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.
 On 1 November 1990, the station was renamed Bungo-Kiyokawa.

 On 17 September 2017, Typhoon Talim (Typhoon 18) damaged the Hōhi Main Line at several locations.
 Services between Aso and Nakahanda, including Bungo-Kiyokawa, were suspended and replaced by bus services.
 Rail service from Aso to Miemachi was restored by 22 September 2017 Normal rail services between Aso and Ōita were restored by 2 October 2017.